Port51/DX11Renderer/README.md

 Each frame, lights are culled against the camera frustum.
 Shadowed lights in view are then assigned a section of the shadow atlas to render to.

+## Instancing

+Instancing was hugely beneficial for reducing the number of draw calls and GPU commands.
+The instancing system I added allows for updating transforms, so it can be used for things like boats that move with water waves.

+## Material sorting

+Another helpful optimization was applying GPU bindings only when needed, and sorting draw calls to minimize changes to those bindings.
+I used an unsigned 64-bit int to store a "code" for each material, and then sorted by that code.
+Shader program changes are especially slow, so I had the sort prioritize those.
+The result is that draw calls with the same shaders are drawn together.

 ## Bloom

 (todo: pictures!)